 Modular and undeveloped events;

-Support state model specific issues.
+Support state model specific issues. (description is needed)

 All this simplifications should be revised and resolved in the risk monitor.

 Carrying out enhancements to the Living PSA model

 Simplified models may have been used for some aspects of the Living PSA where they are not considered to be significant in determining the average risk from the plant.
 These simplified models may not be suitable for a Risk Monitor application and they may need to be replaced by a more detailed model which reflects the variations in the plant configuration.